-At June 30, 2020, the Authority had \$17,977,373 of bonded debt issues outstanding.
-This debt was used to support the development of additional capacity due to the 2017 addition of the City of Salem as a member of the Authority.
-Additional information related to long - term liabilities can be found in Note 4, page 28 in the notes to the basic financial statements.
+At June 30, 2021, the Authority had \$25,415,485 of bonded debt issues outstanding.
+This debt was used to support the development of improved long-term, operational efficiencies due to the 2017 addition of the City of Salem as a member of the Authority as well as to convert the Authority's operations from the use of a rail-haul transportation system to a tractor-trailer trucking transportation system.
+Additional information related to long - term liabilities can be found in Note 4, page 30 in the notes to the basic financial statements.